Dual Modality/Online Course. Designed with YOU in mind.

-Everything you need to start your new career, whilst saving on the cost of travel, accommodation and time away from home/work.
+Everything you need to broaden your horizons, whilst saving on the cost of travel, accommodation and time away from home/work.

 This course is the fundamental building block of all our practitioner level canine programmes and aims to offer practitioners a robust baseline knowledge from which to grow as a canine therapist.
 Successful completion and comprehension of the content will give practitioners all they need to enter our Level II canine courses with confidence.